 EL30FF Modernism: Make it New

-I also contribute to the MLitt in English Literary Studies.
+I also contribute to the MLitts in Literatures, Environments and Places and English Language and Literature.